50 Jobs, Gigs and Side Hustles You Can Do From Home

 The rising trend

-A recent Gallup poll demonstrates that working from home, or telecommuting, is on the rise, with more than a third of Americans telecommuting at least some of the time in 2015.
+A Gallup poll demonstrates that working from home, or telecommuting, is on the rise, with more than a third of Americans telecommuting at least some of the time in 2015.
 And that trend makes sense: We're in an era where resources, information and communication are boundless and portable, and these systems are growing increasingly sophisticated.

 Image credit: Gallup